cavo789/blog/blog/XXX/dagger-python/index.md

 This CI process will then run on my GitLab server and will accept or reject my commit depending on what I have decided to do (can fail Yes/No).

-Let's see how Dagger.io will improve all this stull
+Let's see how Dagger.io will improve all this stuff

 <!-- truncate -->